ankita86/Maconellicoccus-hirsutus-VBL/README.md

 # Maconellicoccus hirsutus - VBL
 Assembly and annotation of mealybug species - Maconellicoccus hirsutus.
-This project is initiated by Dr. Vani Bramachari's Lab at University of Delhi.
+This project is initiated by Dr. Vani Brahmachari's Lab at University of Delhi.